theRealThomasDavidson/UnitConverter/README.md

 When reading in values we only use the functions multiply, divide, and exponential.
 They are described in the input as "*", "/", and "^". respectivly.

+ROADMAP:

+TODO:

+1. work on passing inputs into the parser

+2. work on making sure units are able to be read by the prgroam

+3. work on converting units once they are in the program (I think I only need to add a scaling factor form the parser)

+4. testing

+5. making robust lists of convertable units

+6. testing

 # UnitConverter